Our products

 How much cod is needed per person?

 The standard proportion is 125 grams of desalted cod per person, which is equivalent to about 500 grams for 4 diners.
-Keep in mind that ajoarriero is a hearty dish where the vegetable sofrito plays as prominent a role as the cod, so you don't need an excessive amount.
+Keep in mind that ajoarriero is a hearty dish where the vegetable sofrito is as prominent as the cod, so you don't need an excessive amount.
 If you want a more generous protein dish, you can increase it to 150 grams per person without altering the balance of the dish.

 Can I use piquillo peppers instead of roasting fresh peppers?